The Harley-Davidson electric LiveWire motorcycle will cost about $A40,000 when it is released in Australia late in 2020 with range of about 177km.

 But the magic specification for an electric bike is range and while Zero electric motorcycles offer up to 360km of range with a special battery, the Harley will manage just 177km.

-There were few other details about the bike such as battery size, charging times, power and top speed. that’s probably because the battery may change yet again before launch.
+There were few other details about the bike such as battery size, charging times and power. that’s probably because the battery may change yet again before launch.

 However, they did say it would reach speeds up to 190-km/h and accelerate to 100km/h in “under 3.5 seconds”, which is okay, but not as quick as most sportsbikes.